Skip to main content

 What species do you handle in Ann Arbor?

 Most-called species in greater Ann Arbor: deer (high urban density along the Huron River nature areas + US-23 corridor), raccoon (Old West Side + Burns Park older homes), squirrel (mature-tree neighborhoods), opossum + skunk (Saline, Dexter, and Ypsilanti yards).
-We handle all seven of Michigan's most-called species (raccoon, deer, squirrel, opossum, skunk, bird, cat) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.
+We handle all six of Michigan's most-called species (raccoon, deer, squirrel, opossum, skunk, bird) plus less-common calls (groundhog, fox, coyote, beaver) on a case-by-case basis.

 Who picks up dead animals in Michigan?